take-five/yandex_market-parser/README.md

 Parser is responsible for reading file, recognizing its structure and map XML-nodes to Ruby objects.
 Controller is responsible for the rest part of work - it processes objects received from Parser.

-To create a parser you should create a new class - successor of YandexMarket::Parser::Base, and configure YML-specific sections.
+To create a parser you should create a new class - successor of `YandexMarket::Parser::Base`, and configure YML-specific sections.
 In each section you should define of which attributes you are interested.
 Some attributes are already mapped to standard XML-nodes.
 Anyway, you can map some specific attributes by yourself.
 ```ruby
 class MyCoolParser < YandexMarket::Parser::Base
   configure.catalog do |c|